Non-Hermitian Origin of Surface Peregrine Soliton and Its Topological Signatures

-where, $\beta(z)=1, \gamma(z)=1$ for $\psi_{+}$ and $\beta(z)=-1, \gamma(z)=-1$ for $\psi_{-}$ and $V(z,x)=\psi_{\pm}(z,x)\psi_{\pm}^{*}(z,-x)$.
-Here, $\beta(z)$ and $\gamma(z)$ are step modulation functions which become bounded periodic when the number of half-spaces are increased (see Supplementary Information A4).
-Generally, it also reduces the system to a nonintegrable and nonautonomous model.
+Here, $\beta(z)$ and $\gamma(z)$ are step modulation functions for which the system reduces to a non-integrable and non-autonomous model.
 Usually, the modulation scheme refers to a nonlinearity and dispersion map in the longitudinal direction that may be achieved by periodic concatenation of optical fibers with opposite optical properties.
 The initial excitation propagates through the optical half-medium with $\beta(z)=1, \gamma(z)=1$, which reaches $L/2$ where the parameters sharply flip signs to $\beta(z)=-1, \gamma(z)=-1$.
-Hence, the key feature of this scheme is related to this parametric engineering of the composite optical media, where each of these media clearly bears distinct (opposite) optical features.
-In its absence, the initial excitation propagates along the uniform medium with, say, $\beta(z)=1, \gamma(z)=1$, or $\beta(z)=-1, \gamma(z)=-1$.
-It should be noted here that Peregrine solitons are exact solutions of Eqn.
-(1) only for $\beta(z)=1, \gamma(z)=1$, or, $\beta(z)=-1, \gamma(z)=-1$.
-In such cases, the Peregrine soliton takes the following form for $(z,x)=(\tau,\xi)$:
+Unlike Eqn. \ref{ptnlse_standard} which is integrable, Eq.
+(5) in general is non-integrable due to the longitudinal modulation scheme, and as such there are no rigorous theoretical methods for predicting or evaluating the exact wave solutions \cite{malomed2006soliton}.
+In such cases, purely numerical or semi-analytical methods are usually used.